 When can I start tackling fine lines?

 “Always wear sunscreen because UV damage causes lines by breaking down the collagen and elastic tissue,” Jaliman says.
-“Look for a product with peptides because peptides stimulate collagen production, and use a retinol at night because retinols are similar to retin-A.” Peptides, like retinols and growth factors are known as “cell regulators,” which means they have direct effects on your skin’s collagen metabolism and production.
+“Look for a product with peptides because peptides stimulate collagen production, and use retinol at night because retinol is similar to retin-A.” Peptides, like retinol and growth factors, are known as “cell regulators,” which means they have direct effects on your skin’s collagen metabolism and production.
 Additionally, think about getting a head start on prevention.
 “Consider using Botox before lines get deep because it relaxes the muscles and smooths the lines in the skin overlying these muscles.
 If you have deep smile lines, these lines can be filled in and softened, consider a filler made of hyaluronic acid.”

 I always wake up with puffy eyes.